zhiphe/vagrant-docker-oracle12c-rac/README.md

   * linuxamd64_12c_grid_1of2.zip
   * linuxamd64_12c_grid_2of2.zip

-Boot and reload to use the UEK kernel.
+Boot and reload.
 This might take a long time.

 ```
 $ vagrant up